What Is SPAC Stock?

 During the early 1990s, investment banker David Nussbaum and securities attorney David Miller came up with this structure.
 The reason was to find a way to avoid the legal prohibition against shell companies.

-How a SPAC Works
+How Does SPAC Works?

 Until April, the SPAC market was one of the hottest corners on Wall Street.
 But things have since cooled down.
 This is partly due to the sell-off in growth stocks.
 But there are also signs that the Securities and Exchange Commission may impose more restrictions on the market.